You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively represents a situation where doubt becomes overwhelming and difficult to escape, much like quicksand.
-The phrase uses "quicksand" metaphorically to convey the idea of being trapped in a mental state of uncertainty, which is not literal but figurative.
+The idiom uses "quicksand" metaphorically to convey the idea of being trapped in a mental state of uncertainty, which is not literal but figurative.

 Origin: